theatlasroom/tidbits/languages/ruby.md

 my_hash["this"] = "this"
 my_hash["is"] = "is"
 ```
-- Arguements are when calling a method, parameters are in the definition
+- Arguments are when calling a method, parameters are in the definition
   - Parentheses are mostly optional
   - `Splat` arguments are preceeded by a _*_, used for methods that can receive multiple arguments
 - _Blocks_: a section of code that can be excuted, similar to anonymous functions